Learn how easy it is to make these beautiful and natural acorn napkin ties. Perfect for adorning your Thanksgiving table or any time of year.

 - Glue gun and glue sticks

 Next, bake them in the oven on the lowest level of heat for 1-2 hours.
-This should kill any insects or other nasty stuff.
+This should kill any bugs or other nasty stuff.

-You will find that many of the caps will fall off when you do this however, that's great because you need to pull them off anyway.
+Step 1.
+You will find that many of the caps will fall off when you bake them, however, that's great because you need to pull them off anyway.
 I found that a tiny flathead screwdriver worked well for prying off any of the caps that were still attached.

-Next, match the acorns with their caps with another acorn of similar size.
+Step 2.
+Next, match the acorns with their caps, to another one of similar size so that you have sets of two.

-Then use an 7/64 inch drill bit to make a hole in the top.
-You could use a different size drill bit depending on what you have and how thick the cord you buy is.
+Step 4.
+Then use a 7/64 inch drill bit to make a hole in the top.
+You could use a different sized drill bit depending on what you have and how thick the cord you buy is.
 If you are unsure, I suggest starting smaller.
 Test it to see if the cord will thread through the hole.
 You can always go larger.

 And, if you want to be especially generous you could give them as a favor to your guests after the party is over.